-We are a millenial led organization!
+We are a millennial led organization!
 Our whole staff has gone through a CORI Check.

 Jeffrey Morgan, Executive Director

 Jeffrey Morgan studied Marine Science at Boston University (BU).
 While at BU, he completed two transatlantic oceanographic research trips, studying plankton, with Sea Education Association and worked in the Fulweiler Lab studying biogeochemistry.
 Before Co-Founding OPAK in 2016, he was the Assistant Director of The Global Warming Express Cape Cod where he developed ocean-based curriculum for 8-12 year olds.
 Jeffrey also sits on the Board of Directors of the Friends of Pleasant Bay and spent five summers teaching marine science aboard tall ships on the east coast.
 He is a strong advocate of communicating science which is what brought him into the education world.
 When not teaching, he enjoys sailing and hiking with his Portuguese Water Dog.

 Melanie is a graduate of Montclair State University, where she majored in Music Education.
 Melanie has spent her adult life teaching the importance of environmental and music education as an educator for the Hudson River Sloop Clearwater in Beacon, NY founded by folk musician Pete Seeger.
 She also spent the summer of 2016 creating the music education curriculum for The Global Warming Express Cape Cod, a program out of Pleasant Bay Community Boating.
 Melanie has also spent considerable time teaching music in the New Jersey school system.
 She is a passionate teacher and ocean lover.